Adrianowiedmann/OLED_PONG_GAME/README.md

 # OLED PONG GAME
-pong game made using an MSP430F5529 microprocessor
+Pong game made using an MSP430F5529 microprocessor.

-## 1. About the project
+## 1. About the Project
 This project was carried out for the discipline of Laboratory of Microprocessed Systems at the University of Brasilia - UnB.

-The porpuse of this project was to make the oled pong game using the language C and subjects studied in class.
+The porpuse of this project was to make the oled pong game using the language C and subjects studied in class for example: DMA, UART, ADC.

+## 2. Devices Used
+1. MSP430 F5529
+2. 2 JOYSTICKS - one to the player 1 and another one to the player 2
+3. OLED DISPLAY

+## 3. Device Connections
+1. joystick
+   - GND -> GND; +5v -> 3v3; VRx -> P6.1; VRy -> P6.2
+2. another joystick
+   - GND -> GND; +5v -> 3v3; VRx -> P6.3; VRy -> P6.4
+3. OLED display
+   - GND -> GND; VCC -> 5V; SCL -> P4.2; SDA -> P4.1